-Discovering polymers and developing systems-level strategies in waste management and recycling to address currently unsustainable plastic waste.
+Discovering polymers and developing systems-level strategies in waste management and recycling to address plastic waste.

-Building on Berkeley Lab’s foundational energy efficiency and management research, analysis, and technical assistance to adapt best practices and technologies and investigate new concepts in support of industrial decarbonization.
+Building on Berkeley Lab’s foundational energy efficiency and management research, analysis, and technical assistance to adapt best practices and technologies.

-Using Berkeley Lab’s materials, diagnostics, and characterization capabilities coupled with advanced computation approaches to enable new lower-carbon synthesis pathways, processes, and materials for high-volume or high-value chemicals.
+Using Berkeley Lab’s materials, diagnostics, and characterization capabilities coupled with advanced computation approaches to enable more energy efficient pathways, processes, and materials for high-volume or high-value chemicals.

-Studying the thermal energy required for different industrial processes to find viable renewable heat source replacements.
+Studying the thermal energy required for different industrial processes to find viable alternative heat source replacements.

 Group of scientists using a Hot Disk for Thermal Measuring.